 This is our entry level membership for junior sailors, aged between 8 and 17.

-This membership is aged at young adults between 18 and 25, and who want to sail but do not have their own boat.
+This membership is aged at young adults who are aged 18 or over, but are under the age of 25, and who want to sail but do not have their own boat.

 This is our "distance" membership aimed at Full Members who move away from the area, but still wish to retain an association with the club.
 Country members relinquish their Full Member privileges.